Love is the Spirit of this Church & SERVICE is its Law.

 Overall leadership/organization assistance is provided by Rev. Barbara Prose, Deanna Tirrell, and Amanda Shankle-Knowlton.

-The purpose of Day Alliance is to bring its members into closer fellowship and cooperation through monthly luncheon meetings and programs of current interest.
-Its members aid in service to the church and community, particularly through Memorial Receptions.
+Day Alliance offers closer fellowship and cooperation through monthly luncheon meetings and programs of current interest.
+Its members aid in service to the church and community, particularly through Memorial receptions.
 Membership is open to all members and friends of All Souls by payment of annual dues according to the bylaws.

 Day Alliance is our longest-standing group, originally formed in 1921 as the Women’s Alliance!
 Day Alliance is open to all.
 Join them for lunch and special programs that are engaging, fun, and educational.

 Third Thursdays | 11:30 am